flootr/peew/README.md

 ### Element

 Any xml object is transformed into a so-called 'Element'.
-This class holds a JavaScript Object which contain a name, attributes, children and so on.
+This class holds a JavaScript Objects which contain a name, attributes, children and so on.
 After using the parser you will get an Object which is an instance of Element.

 The Element class provides you some useful methods that help you find children, iterate over children and so on.

-**Note:** You can use this class to build an xml-like structure using JS object but you will not be able to transform it to pure XML as this is not supported yet (but is considered as *nice to have* feature and will be supported in the future).
+**Note:** You can use this class to build an xml-like structure using JS objects but you will not be able to transform it to pure XML as this is not supported yet (but is considered as *nice to have* feature and will be supported in the future).

 #### Element.root()

-Returns the root of the current Element.
+Returns the root of the Element tree.

 #### Element.up()